Bug report #10790

 All 3 steps of Vector -> Openstreetmap run without error message, but several buildings are missing (those added recently to the OSM database).
 Roads are missing completely (having new nodes too).

 The downloaded testosm.osm data is attatched, and loads fine with Add Vector layer, but the spatialite database created from that is incomplete.

-#14 Updated by Andre Joost about 3 years ago
+#14 Updated by Andre Joost over 3 years ago